Contract management best practice

 - The importance and role of CM within procurement

-- What can wrong and right, with causes and effects
+- An introduction on what can go wrong and right with causes and effects

-- Legal, policy and procedural issues – how procurement, supplier selection and contract management all link together
+- How procurement, supplier selection and contract management all link together

 Case studies and examples

-- Why we have to manage contracts anyway and why bother!
+- Why we have to manage contracts and the benefits when we do

 - A review of three real-life examples